Sections of the Legal Department

 General Counsel (832.393.6491)

-Drafts ordinances and opinions, interfaces with City Council Committees, handles Sign Code issues and MWBE matters and advises the Ethics Committee.
-Also handles traditional governmental matters such as elections, public information requests, including drafting letters of exception to the Texas Attorney General, open meetings, ethics and conflicts of interest, redistricting, public finance, annexations, ad valorem taxation and utility regulation and franchising.
+Drafts ordinances and opinions, advises City departments and elected officials on a wide variety of topics, including: elections, public information requests, the Texas open meetings act, ethics and conflicts of interest, redistricting, public finance, ad valorem taxation and utility regulation and franchising.

 General Litigation (832.393.6491)

 Defends the City and its officers and employees in litigation involving claims against the City for breach of contract, various torts, copyright infringement, inverse condemnation, and construction law cases.
-This Section is also responsible for initiating litigation to recover money owed to the City in actions involving breach of contract, damage to City property, and hotel occupancy tax matters.
+This Section is also responsible for initiating litigation to recover money owed to the City in actions involving breach of contract and damage to City property.

-Represents the City at Civil Service Commission hearings, pretermination proceedings and arbitrations; works with all City departments on any issues related to discipline, and employee related policies; responds to E.E.O.C. matters; provides advice and prepares ordinances related to personnel matters; represents the City in litigation arising from federal and state employment related claims such as Chapter 143, Title VII, the A.D.A., and defense of Section 1983 claims; reviews and/or recommends policies and procedures for implementing new employment related legislation.
+Represents the City at Civil Service Commission hearings, pretermination proceedings and arbitrations; works with all City departments on any issues related to discipline and employee related policies; responds to Equal Employment Opportunity Commission matters; provides advice and prepares ordinances related to personnel matters; represents the City in litigation arising from federal and state employment related claims such as Chapter 143, Title VII, the American Disabilities Act and defense of Section 1983 claims; reviews and/or recommends policies and procedures for implementing new employment related legislation.

 Municipal Prosecution (713.247.5474)

 Represents the State and City in most cases filed in the Houston Municipal Courts including traffic, non-traffic, all ordinance violations, property disposition hearings, and scire facias matters.
 Conducts citizen intake regarding direct filing of non-traffic misdemeanors.
 Advises, assists, and educates police and City inspectors regarding statutory and code enforcement.
 Drafts search and arrest warrants.
-Works directly with Chief Clerk and Presiding Judge to solve problems and establish policy for the Municipal Courts.
+Works directly with the chief clerk and presiding judge to solve problems and establish policy for the Municipal Courts.
 Responds to questions and problems from citizens.
 Performs numerous special assignments including drafting appellate briefs, complaint preparation, legislative analysis, bond forfeitures, and legal research.

 Neighborhood Services (832.393.6491)